How do the NHL playoffs work? NHL playoffs explained

 This means that the teams which finished second and third in their divisions meet in the other four opening series.

-How many rounds are there in the Stanley Cup playoffs?
+How many rounds are there in the NHL playoffs?

-There are four rounds in the Stanley Cup playoffs – the First Round, the Second Round, the Conference Finals and the Stanley Cup Finals.
+There are four rounds in the NHL playoffs – the First Round, the Second Round, the Conference Finals and the Stanley Cup Finals.

 Each round consists of best-of-seven series, with the first team to four wins progressing to the next round of the competition.